 To move along the network engineer career path, you have to achieve certain milestones.
 In this field, there are educational milestones, experience milestones, and more concrete network engineer career goals.
 Here are the five most important items to check off your list.

 - Meet the minimum education requirements.
 The first milestone is getting your foot in the door with a Bachelor’s Degree in Network Engineering or equivalent formal education credential.
-You can also learn the rudiments of networking at certain coding bootcamps, and Automation Workz is a good place to start.
+You can also learn the rudiments of networking at certain coding bootcamps.

 - Get certified.
 Several reputable providers, like Cisco and Juniper, offer networking certifications that can validate your skills.
-Not only will these certifications increase your confidence, but they will also make you more employable.
+Not only will these certifications increase your confidence, but they can bolster your employability.

 - Get some hands-on experience.
 Mid-level and senior network engineers have a lot of experience.
 Starting as an intern, apprentice, or network support specialist is important groundwork for any network engineer’s career development.

 - Seek an industry mentor.
 Some networking professionals find themselves stuck on one of the middle rungs of the career ladder.
-To avoid this fate, you should find a senior colleague who can help you sharpen your skills, improve your resume, and apply for better network engineering jobs.
+To avoid this fate, it may help to find a senior colleague who can help you sharpen your skills, improve your resume, and apply for better network engineering jobs.

 Planning Your Network Engineer Career Path